Deesus/calendar-vue/README.md

 ###### Demo: http://calendar.deepankara.com
 A monthly calendar where users can add custom events, times, and event notes.
 N.b. this is (currently) a front-end only project.

 ## Running the app via Docker:
-1. Unsure you have installed Docker.
+1. Unsure you have installed Docker
 2. In Bash, pull and run the image from the remote public repo:
 ```bash
 $ docker run -it -p 8080:80 --rm deesus/calendar-vue:1